BucketDevelopers/AndroidFileBroadcast/README.md

 -----------------------------------------------------------------------

-Note: App is now in Alpha Stage
+Note: App is now in Beta Stage and will be released soon !

 Warning:
 The App is in development stage .